Skip to main content

 Russian Play

-Every year students of the Russian Department produce a play in Russian, a tradition which has been on-going for more than twenty years without interruption.
+Every year students of Russian at QMUL produce a Russian language play, a tradition which has been on-going for more than fifty years.
 Usually students take care of everything, from directing and acting, to designing the sets and preparing publicity.
-Even students from the Ab Initio year are involved in acting.
+Even students from the Beginners pathway are involved in acting.
 Performing lines is a great way to develop pronunciation and intonation, and it helps develop confidence in speaking.
 Students receive coaching from staff on how to articulate their lines.
 And of course, the play gives students a chance to put their leadership, interpersonal, and organisational skills to good use, all things that come in handy on the job market.
 Participating in the play also enables students to get to know one another across the year groups and creates a sense of community.
 Indeed, former students often return to watch the show.

-If you are interested in coming to this year's play,or bringing a group, please email Dr Nadezda Bragina n.bragina@qmul.ac.uk
+In the academic year 2023-2024 we are staging a classic satirical novel "The Twelve Chairs" by Ilf and Petrov.
+If you are interested in coming to this year's play on the 21st or 22nd of March 2024, or bringing a group, please email Dr Nadezda Bragina n.bragina@qmul.ac.uk

 Find out more